PanLiyuan/hyper-protect-dbaas/choose_endpoint.md

 {:codeblock: .codeblock}

-# Choose a service endpoint to log into
+# Choosing a service endpoint to log into

 IBM Cloud provides many service endpoints in various geographical regions that you can log into.
 To find a service endpoint near your geographical location, use the **bx regions** command as shown in this example: